 Another way to help make sure bees can choose what types of honey they need to consume is for beekeepers to leave some honey that was made from a variety of flowers in the hive so that bees can use this natural pharmacy whenever they feel the need.

-Bees are now recognized for their crucial role in agriculture all the world around, after many decades of being used as nothing more than disposable workers in the pollination process on farms.
+Bees are now recognized for their crucial role in agriculture across the world after many decades of being used as nothing more than disposable workers in the pollination process on farms.
 Berenbaum, who long ago realized these indispensable animals were unappreciated at best, says all the recent research will at least help the bees in their fight to survive.
 “I’m glad,” she concludes, “to see it’s finally attracting some attention.”